Roly67/easy-weightloss-tips/_posts/2018-10-28-mediterranean-diet-books.md

 description: Popular Mediterranean diet books explain the most nutritious diet on the planet and encourage healthy weight loss through the use of delicious recipes.
 keywords: mediterranean diet books,recipes,healthy weight
 image: /assets/images/Mediterranean-diet-books3.jpg
+header:
+   teaser: /assets/images/Mediterranean-diet-books3.jpg
 permalink: /mediterranean-diet-books.html
-index-snippet: Enjoy these Mediterranean diet books to help you explore a way of eating that leaves you satisfied in every way!
+excerpt: Enjoy these Mediterranean diet books to help you explore a way of eating that leaves you satisfied in every way!

 images:
   - url: /assets/images/Mediterranean-diet-books3.jpg